 Meet our Board

-Dawn is an NC native who has lived in Raleigh for nearly 11 years, and has been cycling here regularly for the last 4.
+Dawn is an NC native and NCSU graduate who has lived in Raleigh for so long that she now considers it home.
 Her first introduction to the Raleigh cycling community was through the weekly Benelux social rides.
 After learning about Oaks & Spokes through the Tweed Ride and other events, she got bitten by the advocacy bug and decided she wanted to help make Raleigh a better place for bikes and bike riders.
 Dawn is currently the Marketing Coordinator for Oaks & Spokes, and is responsible for our social media accounts and drafting the monthly newsletter.
-When she’s not riding her bike or talking about bikes, she works as a barista/baker at a local cafe and as an assistant baker at Boulted Bread.
+When she’s not riding her bike or talking about cats, she works as a barista/pastry cook at a local cafe and as an assistant baker at Boulted Bread.
 She can also be found volunteering at the NC Museum of Natural Sciences and at the Well Fed Community Garden.

-Harry obtains peace of mind and clarity riding his bicycle.
-As our Advocacy Coordinator, he has worked on advocacy issues, strategic thinking, the development of web-based membership tools and continues to make contributions to Oaks and Spokes because he is inspired by the direct impact he sees the organization having on the community in Raleigh.
+Harry currently serves at the President of Oaks & Spokes.
+He obtains peace of mind and clarity by riding his bicycle.
+As the former Advocacy Coordinator, he has worked on advocacy issues, strategic thinking, the development of web-based membership tools and continues to make contributions to Oaks and Spokes because he is inspired by the direct impact he sees the organization having on the community in Raleigh.
 In his spare time he enjoys coffee, photography, and reading.
 Harry bike commutes daily to downtown as a software engineer at Red Hat.

 Kristy “Dactyl” Jackson